wntrblm/Sol/user_guide/docs/index.md

 - `state.playing` is `True` if the MIDI transport is playing, and is `False` if it's paused or stopped.
 - `state.clock` gives the count of MIDI clocks received.
 There are 24 MIDI clocks per quarter note.
 Take a look at the `should_trigger_clock` helper function as well.
 - `state.clock_frequency` gives you the BPM for the MIDI clocks.
-- `state.message` gives you direct access to the last MIDI message received.
-This comes from SmolMIDI and you can see its implementation [here](https://github.com/theacodes/Winterbloom_SmolMIDI/blob/master/winterbloom_smolmidi.py#L79).
+- `state.message` gives you direct access to the last MIDI message received (see below).

 The [**Outputs** object](https://github.com/theacodes/Winterbloom-Sol/blob/master/firmware/winterbloom_sol/sol.py#L179) lets you control the output jacks.
 It has the following properties: